How to Fix Door latch broken on Amana NED4655EW (Electric)

 Common Symptoms & Causes

-If your Amana NED4655EW dryer has a broken door latch, you may notice one or more of the following symptoms:
+If your Amana NED4655EW dryer has a broken door latch, you might notice some of the following symptoms:

-• The dryer door will not stay closed or pops open mid-cycle
+• The dryer door won’t stay closed or pops open mid-cycle.

-• The door handle moves freely but fails to engage the strike plate
+• The door handle moves freely but doesn’t engage the strike plate.

-• You can hear the drum spinning briefly, then the dryer shuts off immediately after starting
+• You hear the drum spinning briefly, then the dryer shuts off immediately after starting.

 Safety First